 - 5 wetland boardwalks to explore with your family

-- 6 public gardens to explore with kids
+- Gardens to explore with kids without the crowds

 Winter break ideas: In the mountains

 Doesn’t a snow day sound like fun?
-Things are a little different this year (like mandatory reservations at some ski areas), so do you homework before heading out.
+Do your homework before heading out to a ski area (some require advance ticket purchase).
 Check road conditions, too!
 And read these tips for properly bundling kids up for the cold.

 If all else fails: